laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/1169

-Starting with Cashier v13, we'll now use the new `StripeClient` object to do all API requests.
-This shouldn't have a severe impact other than exposing wrong usage of Stripe's API as this new client is more strict than the previous resource based API calls.
+Cashier now uses the new `StripeClient` object to do all API requests.
+This shouldn't have an impact on your application.
+However, improper usage of Stripe's API may cause exceptions as the new Stripe client is more strict than the previous resource based API calls.

 Additionally, if you were overwriting the `stripeOptions` method in your billable model, you should now overwrite the `stripe` method instead.